Opel Senator: Senator B (1987–1993)

-A new model, the Senator B (marketed without the "B" suffix), arrived in the spring of 1987, a long wheelbase version of the Opel Omega.
+A new model, the Senator B (marketed without the "B" suffix), arrived in the spring of 1987, a longer-bodied version of the Opel Omega.
 There was no Monza equivalent.

 There were various versions of the Senator B: twelve valve 2.5 L and 3.0 L sized engines were released in 1987 along with a luxury "CD" model with the 3.0 L engine.
-The CD version boasted Electronic adjustable suspension, "ERC" for the first time in a mass-produced European car. air conditioning, heated seats also in the backseat, genuine walnut panels, leather covered centre console, trip computer and cruise control.
+The CD version boasted Electronic adjustable suspension, "ERC", for the first time in a mass-produced European car, air conditioning, heated seats also in the back, genuine walnut panels, leather covered centre console, trip computer and cruise control.

 The cars were available with either five speed manual or four speed automatic gearboxes.
 A digitally controlled 4-speed automatic from Aisin-Warner equipped with three different switching programs Sport, Economy and Winter.

-It was also equipped with torque delay at each shift, called "torque retard" for not notable gear changes.
+It was also equipped with torque delay at each shift, called "torque retard", for not notable gear changes.
 In winter mode the car starts on the third gear and switches immediately to fourth as soon as possible to prevent spinning wheels and instability.
 This mode remains to the speed of 80 km/h and then automatically switches off.
 The gearbox also had built-in diagnostic system and emergency program.
 Later Lexus and Volvo used similar versions of this transmission.

-As a luxury car, there were many options but much was also standard, option was leather seats and heated seats both front and rear, electronic air conditioning including refrigerator in the glove box.
+As a luxury car, there were many options, but much was also standard.
+Options included leather seats, heated seats both front and rear, and electronic air conditioning including refrigerator in the glove box.

-LCD instrumentation was an option, digital electronic power steering ZF-Servotronic, the same as in the BMW 7 Series, was standard, as was a new front axle design which allowed the axle to slide under the car in a crash and thus increasing the length of the deformation zone and prevent deformation of the footwell.
+LCD instrumentation was also an option.
+Digital electronic power steering ZF-Servotronic, the same as in the BMW 7 Series, was standard, as was a new front axle design which allowed the axle to slide under the car in a crash and thus increasing the length of the deformation zone and prevent deformation of the footwell.
 The 3.0 24V was equipped with BBS styled multispoke alloy wheels made by Ronal.